en_USEnglish

 • The use of targeted malware and exploits.

-3. Post-operation and impact assessment
+3. Post-exploitation and impact assessment

 4. Report and recommendations

-• Vulnerabilities discovered and their severity.
+• The vulnerabilities discovered and their severity level.

-• The risks involved in an attack.
+• The risks incurred in the event of an attack.

 The different types of pentests

-Read also Android application porting
+Read also iPad application development

 Type of pentest Description Objective

-Grey box Partial access to data and identifiers Simulates an attacker with limited access
+Gray box Partial access to data and identifiers Simulates an attacker with limited access

 White box Full access to systems and documents In-depth audit and comprehensive analysis

-Why carry out penetration tests regularly?
+Why perform penetration tests regularly?

-Calling in pentest experts
+Call on pentest experts